 The nominal ACIS-S aim point is on chip S3, about 2.0' from the gap between chips S2 and S3.
 Energies of gap edges in both dispersed spectra for the default aim point and for 3 offsets in both (+/-) Y directions are given in Table 8.2.
-Note well that when ACIS-S is placed in the focal plane, the default Y offset is 0.1667 arc minute (10 arc second) to avoid dithering the zeroth order image of a point source across the boundary between two nodes in S3.
-Table 8.2 gives the energies of gaps for several offset values, including the default.
-For example, with zeroth order at the -0.5 arc minute Y-offset position, the gap between chips S1 and S2 spans the energy range 0.820-0.833 keV in the MEG spectrum (lower energies on S1) where there is a prominent Fe-L line.
-With a +0.1667 arc minute Y offset, the S2-S3 gap in the HEG spectrum is moved up to over 9.5 keV, so that the Fe-K line region is not affected.
+For example, with zeroth order at the -0.66 arc minute Y-offset position, the gap between chips S1 and S2 spans the energy range 0.808-0.821 keV in the MEG spectrum (lower energies on S1).
+The observer is advised to try to avoid placing known features of interest within three gap widths of the tabulated gap edges.
+The nominal acquisition accuracy (approximately 3 arcseconds, see Chapter 5) should also be taken into account.
+All HETGS observations are nominally dithered with an amplitude of ±8 arc seconds.
+There will be reduced coverage in the spectral regions within one gap-width on either side of the gaps.
+The web-based Spectrum Visualization Tool http://cxc.harvard.edu/cgi-gen/LETG/alp.cgi displays where spectral features fall on the ACIS-S detector as a function of Y-offset and source redshift.